joelenehales/joelenehales/README.md

 I'm currently an undergraduate student studying astrophysics and computer science at Western University in Ontario, Canada. 👩‍💻

 - 🔭 I’ve spent the past 2.5 years developing software for astronomical data analysis, ranging from interstellar molecules to galaxies!
-- 🌱 I’m currently learning: JavaScript
+- 🌱 I’m currently learning: database management
 - ✨ Fun fact: In the winter, my family runs an ice fishing business on Lake Simcoe (which you can check out [here](https://www.facebook.com/TimHalesFishHuts/)! 🐟)

 ### Languages and Developer Tools